RichardOtter/RichardOtter.github.io/index.md

 ### [RootsMagic Group creator utility: "GroupFromSQL"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/GroupFromSQL_v1.2.0.0)

-Create or update a group in a RootsMagic database from a previously tested SQL SELECT statement.
+Update a group in a RootsMagic database from a previously tested SQL SELECT statement.

 Benefits-

-* Any query that you can write can be used to create a group.
+* Any query that you can write can be used to create (update) a group.
 * Not limited to RM search capabilities.
 * Very fast.
 Double click an icon and it's done in 1 to 5 seconds.